Graphs in the 3--sphere with maximum symmetry: Edges in orbifolds provide with maximum symmetry

 \subsection{Edges in orbifolds provide $(S^3, \Gamma)$ with maximum symmetry}

-Let us have a brief recall of some facts about graph of groups before further discussions.
+Let us recall some facts about graph of groups before further discussion.
 For more details, see \cite{Se}.
 Suppose we have an extendable $G$-action on $\Gamma$ with respect to an embedding $e: \Gamma\hookrightarrow S^3$.
 Then we have an embedding $e/G: \Gamma/G\hookrightarrow S^3/G$.
 Here $\Gamma/G$ can be thought as a graph of groups or a `graph orbifold'.

 For a vertex $v$ of $\Gamma/G$, let $v'$ be one of its pre-image in $\Gamma$.
-Then the vertex group $G_v$ can be identified to the stable subgroup of $v'$.
-Similarly for an edge $e$ of $\Gamma/G$ we have the edge group $G_e$.
-The index of $v$(or $e$) can be defined to be $|G_v|$(or $|G_e|$).
-If $v$ is a vertex of $e$, then there is a nature injection from $G_e$ to $G_v$.
-If we forget the groups and injections, we get the underlying graph of $\Gamma/G$, denoted by $|\Gamma/G|$.
+Then the \textit{vertex group} $G_v$ can be identified to the stable subgroup of $v'$.
+Similarly for an edge $e$ of $\Gamma/G$ we have the \textit{edge group} $G_e$.
+The \textit{index} of $v$ (resp. $e$) can be defined to be $|G_v|$ (resp. $|G_e|$).
+If $v$ is a vertex of $e$, then there is a natural injection from $G_e$ to $G_v$.
+If we forget the groups and injections, we get the \textit{underlying graph} of $\Gamma/G$, denoted by $|\Gamma/G|$.

-We can define the Euler characteristic of $\Gamma/G$ by
+We can define the \textit{Euler characteristic} of $\Gamma/G$ by

 Here the first sum consists of all vertices of $\Gamma/G$, and the second sum consists of all edges of $\Gamma/G$.
-One can show that .
+If $G$ is trivial, then we get the Euler characteristic $\chi(\Gamma)$ of $\Gamma$.
+Generally, by multiplying $|G|$ to the two sides of $(3.1)$ (or directly by just counting the number $a$ of vertices and $b$ of edges of the graph $\Gamma$ whose Euler characteristic is $a-b$, considering the number of elements in each orbit and the order of a stabilizer of an element in the orbit), we have

 \begin{lemma} Suppose there is an extendable $G$-action on $\Gamma$, $\Gamma$ is minimal and $|G|>4(g-1)$, then $\Gamma/G$ is an allowable singular edge/dashed arc. \end{lemma}